bezhermoso/bezhermoso.github.io/app/_posts/2015-10-17-simple-solution-for-tmux-causing-system-freezes-on-mac-os-x.md

 layout: post
 ---

+> **2015-10-21 Update:** Version 2.1 of `tmux` has just been release a couple of days ago and from what I can tell it has addressed this fatal issue!
+So the simpler solution would be doing `brew upgrade tmux` to get the recent release.
+If you are stuck using 2.0 however, I hope this post is helpful.

 What fixed it for me was adding a single line to my `~/.zshrc` and a single line to my `~/.tmux.conf` file:

 {% highlight bash %}